Jesus Crispin Remulla: Personal life

 He is a member of the Remulla political dynasty of Cavite: His father, Juanito, was the provincial governor for fourteen years.
 His brother Gilbert, a former television reporter for ABS-CBN, was the representative of the 2nd district from 2001 to 2007.
 His other brother, Jonvic, is the current interior secretary.

-Remulla's children include his eldest son Juanito Jose III, Crispin Diego (also known as Ping), Francisco Gabriel (also known as Abeng), Lea, and Jacinta (Reyna ng Turismo Cavite pageant president).
+Remulla's children are Lea, Jacinta Maria (Reyna ng Turismo Cavite pageant president), Juanito Jose III, Crispin Diego (also known as Ping), and Francisco Gabriel (also known as Abeng).
 Three of his children are also in politics: Ping succeeded him in a 2023 special election as representative of Cavite's 7th district serving since 2023, Abeng is the incumbent governor of Cavite since 2025, and Jacinta is the incumbent vice mayor of Naic since 2025.
 Among Remulla's grandchildren is Dia Maté, Lea's daughter who is a singer and winner of Reina Hispanoamericana 2025.

 On October 11, 2022, Juanito Jose Remulla III, then 38, was arrested in Las Piñas for a drug prohibition violation involving worth of kush weighing close to 900 g.
 However, he was later acquitted by Las Piñas Regional Trial Court Branch 197 on January 6, 2023.